The Best Things To Do in Sevilla

 Giralda Tower in Sevilla, Spain

 We’d recommend buying tickets for the Cathedral and the Giralda Tower at least one day ahead.
 It is what we did and we had plenty of time slots to choose from.
 You can buy tickets online through the official website.
 The cheapest tickets (without (audio)guide) are €12 per person.
+You can also opt for a guided tour of the Cathedral and the Giralda Tower.

 Opening hours of the Cathedral and Giralda Tower